POSITION: Chemistry Librarian

 Please note that this posting has specific instructions for the submission of application materials - see the APPLICATION PROCESS section below for further details.
 Failure to submit all of the required documents as instructed may result in your application not being considered.

-The University of Florida Libraries seeks a creative and service-oriented reference and collection management librarian for the chemical sciences in the Marston Science Library.
-The Chemistry Librarian provides reference assistance, instruction, outreach, and collection management for the disciplines Chemistry, Chemical Engineering, and Materials Science and Engineering.
+The Marston Science Library, University of Florida Libraries, is seeking a creative and service-oriented reference and collection management librarian for the chemical sciences.
+The Chemistry Librarian provides reference assistance, instruction, outreach, and collection management to support programs dependent upon the chemical sciences.
+Primary focus is on the departments of Chemistry, Chemical Engineering, and Materials Science Engineering.
 A key element of the assignment is the use of new technology to access and deliver information to library users.
-The librarian works constructively in group efforts and maintains close working relationships with faculty, students and colleagues.
-The position is responsible for special projects such as collection reviews, monitoring UF science publications, and preparation of web-based resources.
-The library encourages staff participation in reaching management decisions and, consequently, the Chemistry Librarian will be asked to serve on various committees and teams.
+The librarian works collaboratively in group efforts and maintains close professional relationships with faculty, students and colleagues.
+The position is responsible for special projects such as collection reviews, monitoring UF science publications, and creation of web-based resources.
+The library encourages staff participation in reaching management decisions and consequently the Chemistry Librarian will serve on various committees and teams.
 The incumbent will pursue professional development opportunities, including research, publication, and professional association activities, to meet library-wide criteria for tenure and promotion.

 1. Provides traditional and electronic reference services for faculty, students and staff of the University of Florida, primarily in the science and technology areas.
 Participates in the provision of traditional reference desk, reference chat and email reference services.
 Proactively assists library patrons with the use of computer workstations.

 2. Participates in instruction programs using traditional classroom methods and educational technologies.

 3. Participates actively in the development, selection and evaluation of web resources for subject guides and other user services.

 4. Develops and maintains web-based tutorials, videos, and multimedia projects related to chemistry information sources.